Ayush2832/Strapi_Fargate_2/README.md

-# Task10 Host/Publish the Project
+# Task10 Host/Publish the Project and Task 11
 After logging in:
 - Create Content Types (Collections, Singles, etc.).
 - Use Roles & Permissions to allow public access if needed.